superpowr/powr_for_tinymce5/README.md

 After the POWr for TinyMCE5 is installed, you can easily create Forms, Galleries, Social Feeds, Countdown Timers, Ecommerce, and much more!

-1. Easily add a POWr Plugin within TinyMCE Editor by clicking the `POWr` Dropdown and selecting a plugin.
+1. Add a POWr Plugin within TinyMCE Editor by clicking the `POWr` Dropdown and selecting a plugin.

 2. The Plugin  will then appear within the Editor.
 Click `Edit` to open the POWr Editor and design & customize your Plugin.